w3f/polkadot-wiki/docs/general/wallets-and-extensions.md

 :::

-To realize the multichain vision of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, it is important to have non-custodial wallets that make it convenient to interact with multiple blockchains in {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ecosystem.
+To realize Polkadot's multichain vision, it is important to have non-custodial wallets that make it convenient to interact with multiple blockchains within the Polkadot ecosystem.
 Below there is a list of all non-custodial treasury-funded wallets developed by the community.

 ## Overview